conorwalker/tsa_pairhmm/README.md

 unidirectional and template switch pairHMMs, following the procedure described in the Methods and Supplementary algorithms sections of [insert DOI].

-To identify and re-align all mutation clusters within `aln.fa` under both pairHMMs, we use:
+To identify and re-align all mutation clusters within `aln.fa` under both pairHMMs, and create a CSV file `aln_scanned.csv` which contains a header line followed by one line per re-aligned mutation cluster. we use:

 ```sh
 ./tsa_pairhmm --scan --pair aln.fa > aln_scanned.csv
 ```

-This creates a CSV file `aln_scanned.csv`, containing a header line followed by one line per re-aligned mutation cluster.

 **Output**